 The Chilean Nightingale

 “The famous international star Rosita Serrano arrived in Stockholm and took the entire capital by storm.
-She would have liked to do the same for me, but the thing was that she had also taken Carl Gustaf by storm.
+She would’ve liked to have done the same for me, but the thing was that she had also taken Carl Gustaf by storm.
 He was completely charmed by her exotic beauty, her glamour and her fame.
 Tersan always had a soft spot for international celebrities, a weakness in which he was not alone.”

-In January 1943, the Chilean-born singer and musician Rosita Serrano flew to Sweden from her adopted homeland, Nazi Germany.
-She had been a huge star there for a number of years, earning the title ‘The Chilean Nightingale’.
-Rosita quickly set out on a 25 date tour of Sweden, throwing in a one-off performance in Helsinki in March.
+In January 1943, the Chilean-born singer and musician Rosita Serrano arrived in Sweden from her adopted homeland, Nazi Germany.
+She was flown in by the colourful AB Aerotransport pilot Carl Gustaf von Rosen.
+Rosita had been a huge star in Germany for a number of years, earning the title ‘The Chilean Nightingale’.
+She quickly set out on a 25 date tour of Sweden, throwing in a one-off performance in Helsinki in March.
 Sweden was neutral, and at the time Finland was a German ally on The Eastern Front, but Rosita was a firm believer that her music was for everyone – “Art can never be mixed with politics” she said [and was wrong].

-Additional Swedish concerts were rapturously received, and it was only announced on 2nd October that she would soon be returning to Germany.
-However, any return soon became out of the question.
-On 21st October, Rosita performed at what seems to have been a charity concert, on the same bill as Danish-Jewish opera singer Frantz Rabinowitz.
+Rosita performed additional concerts in Sweden during the summer and autumn of 1943, and it was only announced in mid September that she would soon be returning to Germany: “for new triumphs on the continent”.
+However, any return quickly became out of the question.
+On 21st October, Rosita performed at what seems to have been a charity concert in aid of recently arrived Jewish refugees, on the same bill as Danish-Jewish opera singer Frantz Rabinowitz.

 Frantz had only just escaped from his homeland.
 After news leaked that the German occupiers were about to arrest Denmark’s Jews, he was smuggled onto a ferry bound for the Danish island of Bornholm.
 As it passed near the Swedish coast, he jumped overboard and swam ashore, illustrating his dreadful desperation to escape.
 Days later he was in Stockholm, sharing a stage with Rosita Serrano.

 Despite Rosita being out of reach, an arrest warrant was issued in Berlin on 5th November 1943, accusing her of espionage.
 The playing of her music in Germany was banned.
-She was now stuck in Stockholm, had lost everything, and was referred to in the local press as Sweden’s “fugitive number one”.
+She was now stuck in Stockholm, where she was referred to in the local press as Sweden’s “fugitive number one”.

 “I think what enchanted Tersan most about Rosita was her music,” Hjordis wrote.
 “Tersan himself was deeply musical, with real talent that he unfortunately never revealed.
 (Carl Gustaf’s brother Gerhard Tersmeden was a successful jazz composer.)
 He was too busy and restless.
 Rosita was not only a beautiful woman, she was also an exquisite artist.
 She was all music – and this became too much for Carl Gustaf Tersmeden to be able to resist.
 For a time.”
 The time in question may have included a sizeable chunk of 1944.